Mart1Portfolio/Mart1Portfolio/README.md

 - 💞️ I’m looking to collaborate on project linked to social science study, user experience and marketing study to contribute to the process of data production and analysis.
 - 📫 You can reach me at this email martin.coulon@sciencespo-lille.eu
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact:  I analyze human behavior, but I engineer machine to decode it!

 <!---
 Mart1Portfolio/Mart1Portfolio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.